adarshsingh5608/STUDENT-MANAGEMENT-SYSTEM/README.md

 # STUDENT-MANAGEMENT-SYSTEM
-Currnetly woking on student management system using the concept of java and mysql In this project I have completed the java code but currntly facing problem in collecting the code with sql databasse , I will upload the sql code after the completion of the project, The code i used in java is at basic level and easy to understand
+Created a Student Management System project to understand the concept of java along wiht sql, in this project the java code is connected with sql using JDBC connecter and allow to perform CURD operation in sql.